microsoft/axe-windows/docs/Automation.md

 Patterns | `IEnumerable<string>` | A list of names of supported patterns.

 ### Using the assembly
-You can get the files via a NuGet package Configure NuGet to retrieve the **Axe.Windows** package from
+You can get the files via a NuGet package; configure NuGet to retrieve the **Axe.Windows** package from
 <https://api.nuget.org/v3/index.json>,
 then use the classes in the Axe.Windows.Automation namespace (see